vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 <details><summary>Buitenen - Notes</summary>

 [213]: BrS., 2.3.17 (18).
-Translation: "The atman is not born because there is no śruti to that effect, and because of its eternality, which is proved by the śrutis."
+Translation: "The ātman is not born because there is no śruti to that effect, and because of its eternality, which is proved by the śrutis."
 </details>